Storware/vprotect-manual/initial_config/virtualization-platforms/setup_rhv.md

 ### Installation

 Download add-on from our FTP.
-Exctract the provided archive on your oVirt engine host and copy files to directory `/usr/share/ovirt-engine/ui-plugins/`
+Extract the provided archive on your oVirt engine host and copy files to directory `/usr/share/ovirt-engine/ui-plugins/`